NextronSystems/thor-manual/usage/other-topics.rst

 and downloading them manually first.
 This is a good way to automate scanning.

+The argument ``--portal-key`` is expecting one argument, which can be one of:

+ - The API key of your Portal user
+ - A download token for one of your contracts

-The argument ``--portal-key`` is expecting one argument, which is the API key of your Portal user.
-THOR will grab the first available license from the contract with the lowest ID and issue one to your host.
+When using an API key, THOR will grab the first available license from the contract with the lowest ID and issue one to your host.
 No new license will be issued if a valid license was found for the host.
 If no valid license was found, a new one will be issued.
 This also means that you should provide the ``--portal-contracts`` flag if you want to